Memo2496: Expert-Annotated Dataset and Dual-view Adaptive Framework for Music Emotion Recognition: Acknowledgements

-The author, Qilin Li, extends heartfelt gratitude to Emilia, the central character of the light novel \emph{Re:Life in a Different World from Zero}.
-Emilia, a half-elf with long silver hair and cyanine eyes residing in the elfin forests of the permafrost, inspires the colour schemes used in the illustrations and provides invaluable spiritual support throughout the author's creative journey. \begin{IEEEbiography}[{ }]{Qilin Li} (Student Member, IEEE) received the B.Eng. degree in electrical engineering and automation from Wuhan University of Science and Technology, at Wuhan, China, in 2018, and the M.S. degree in computer science from University of Wollongong, at Wollongong, NSW, Australia, in 2020.
-He is currently pursuing the Ph.D. degree in computer science and technology with the Guangdong Provincial Key Laboratory of Computational AI Models and Cognitive Intelligence, the School of Computer Science and Engineering, South China University of Technology, at Guangzhou, China.
+The authors thank the certified music specialists for their careful annotation work and valuable professional input during the construction of the Memo2496 dataset. \begin{IEEEbiography}[{ }]{Qilin Li} (Member, IEEE) received the B.Eng. degree in electrical engineering and automation from Wuhan University of Science and Technology, at Wuhan, China, in 2018, the M.S. degree in computer science from University of Wollongong, at Wollongong, NSW, Australia, in 2020 and the Ph.D. degree in computer science and technology from South China University of Technology, at Guangzhou, China, in 2026.
+He is currently a postdoctoral researcher with the Department of Automation, Tsinghua University, at Beijing, China.

 His current research interests include affective computing and neural network. \end{IEEEbiography}